zackgithuboriginal/trestore-milestone-project-4/README.md

 **Expected:** The user should be able to click on the Progress link to be presented with information about the company and the progress of their tree planting efforts.

 **Result:** The user can click on the progress link present in the navbar to be navigated to the Progress page.
-When on the progress page the user is presented with a series of posts in horizontal display.
+When on the progress page the user is presented with a series of posts in the horizontal display.
 These posts contain information about the company's progress and actions.

 ![Image of progress blog page](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/progress.PNG)